gajus/slonik/README.md

 ) => QuerySqlToken;
 ```

-Creates a query with Zod `any` type.
-The result of such a query has TypeScript type `any`.
+Creates a query with Zod `unknown` type.
+The result of such a query has TypeScript type `unknown`.

 ```ts
 const result = await connection.one(sql.unsafe`